 Inset 8: Farallon Islands

-Given the existence of historically important ship and aircraft wrecks in the proposed expansion area, and the keen public interest in these resources, it is a priority for the sanctuaries to continue their efforts to inventory and document this maritime heritage.
-As part of the National Environmental Policy Act (NEPA) compliance process for the proposed expansion, the NOAA Office of National Marine Sanctuaries West Coast Region consulted with the California's State Historic Preservation Officer (SHPO), as required under Section 106 Review of the National Historic Preservation Act (NHPA).
+Given the existence of historically important ship and aircraft wrecks in the expansion area, and the keen public interest in these resources, it is a priority for the sanctuaries to continue their efforts to inventory and document this maritime heritage.
+As part of the National Environmental Policy Act (NEPA) compliance process for the expansion, the NOAA Office of National Marine Sanctuaries West Coast Region consulted with the California's State Historic Preservation Officer (SHPO), as required under Section 106 Review of the National Historic Preservation Act (NHPA).
 This consultation process allowed for a 30-day review process by SHPO and also provided the public with an opportunity to review and comment on the documentation.
 Read the Section 106 consultation letter (PDF, 779KB) and subsequent findings (PDF, 57KB).

 Friends of the Coast Community Library